 Runyon Canyon is a MUST do on your check list for LA hikes.
-Yes, it can be a bit sceney with lots of fabulous Instagram models snapping photos for their pages, but there is a reason why thousands, yes an estimated 35K a week* hike this trail.
+There is a reason why thousands, yes an estimated 35K a week* hike this trail.
 First off, if you live in the area Runyon Canyon is great for a quick 45 minute hike.
 I mean hey, why stick to indoor workouts when you can mix it up and enjoy the beautiful weather LA is known for and get some endurance in at the same time?
 If you are visiting LA, this is THE hike to take.
 Yes, us Los Angeles folk are outdoorsy, maybe city outdoorsy, but we want to enjoy the weather as much as we can, so you should too.

 Another great reason to hike Runyon are the amazing views.
 On a clear day you can see DTLA, Century City and Mid City in one direction, and if you turn around you will see the Hollywood sign, The Griffith Observatory and The San Gabriel Mountains, which are snow capped and absolutely stunning, in the winter months.
 Not bad if you ask me!
 The endorphins released from hiking, coupled with the beautiful views, really kick up those feel good vibes.
 I would say these are a few reasons why 1.8 million people visit Runyon Canyon annually*.